Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "Ljörn, stop that!"
 Alfrir whispered.
 He put both hands on Ljörn's shoulders, keeping him from squirming.
 A few people took a glance at them, and returned their minds to Sága's tale.

 Ljörn was breathing heavily.
 He looked at Alfrir.
 "Nightmare," he lied.
 But even with Alfrir now thinking he had a nightmare, that didn't calm him down.
 He got that uneasy feeling of being followed again.
-He looked at both sides, at the windows and at the door, at the back and behind the boxes, and in the ceiling where the logs supported the roof; but he couldn’t find the ghostly figure anywhere.
+He looked at both sides, at the windows and at the door, at the back and behind the boxes, and in the ceiling where the logs supported the roof; but he couldn't find the ghostly figure anywhere.

 "Don't lie," Alfrir said.
 "You had the same thing on the boat.
 I know you were awake, so don't fool me now."